 Issue two, get the Webflow CDN assets (images etc) to run through your domain name in Cloudflare so you can use all the nifty Cloudflare Performance Enhancements

-So, two ways to approach this, if you know what you're doing you can write a Cloudflare worker that watches Webflow's CDN, grabs the content, stores it on Cloudflare and then polishes it and whatnot.
-We don't know how to do that, and it's a lot of work.
+So, two ways to approach this, if you know what you're doing you can write a Cloudflare Worker that watches Webflow's CDN, grabs the content, stores it on Cloudflare and then polishes it and whatnot.
 Milk Moon Studio is a small Webflow Studio and like many in the Webflow community we like to focus on design and picked Webflow because of its no-code, or at least low-code nature, so we'll go with option two, get someone to do that for you.
 Luckily for us someone has, and then they built a Cloudflare app, that you can just install on Cloudflare, and use for free.
-It's called Cassette by Network Chimp.
+It's called Cassette by Network ChimpPlease note that the current app experience is in the process of being deprecated and will be replaced with a new app experience.
+In the meantime you can also use our Cloudflare Worker Script to achieve similar results.

 2. Tell Cassette where Webflow Stores the files.

 That's it, every time a page on your site is loaded Cassette will check website-files.com and keep those files, if it finds new ones on the subdomain.
 The caveat here is that it can take a little time, but now that the files it loads in the browser are on your domain you can apply any Cloudflare settings and rules you create to the files.
 (Getting back the time caveat, if after a day or so you see Cassette is not caching and optimising some files which you can check using the Dr.Flare Chrome plugin, it's usually because Webflow publishes a src image set with optimised images sizes for different viewport widths.
 Sometimes Cassette misses an image or two in the src set, you can turn this off in Webflow, or use something like Cloudflare Image Resizing embeds to get around this.
-More on that down below).
+More on that down below, alternatively the Worker script method solves this as the worker we created looks for single images and src image sets).

 We're not going to go into all the performance enhancements and page rules you can create in Cloudflare, go wild.
 One thing we will say is that if you decide to create rules that cache your site heavily, create a page rule for your sitemap.xml file that bypasses the cache entirely so that if you for example create a new blog post the latest version of the sitemap will always be there for Google and not some outdated sitemap file from 3 weeks ago if you have some heavy caching settings.
 You'll want the sitemap page rule above the other page rules with heavy caching as the rules cascade down.
 Same thing applies if you've enabled an RSS feed, bypass the cache on the feed url.
 Full caching will only happen when you set up Page Rules in Cloudflare, apply the optimisations in the rules and select Cache Everything.